IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 | `BUCKET_ID` | TEXT | The ID of the second-level salt bucket that was used to generate the UID2.
 This ID maps to the bucket ID in the `UID2_SALT_BUCKETS` view. |

 #### Single Email Hash Mapping Request Example
-The following query illustrates how to map a single email address hash, using a database named `UID2` for accessing the UID2 Share as an example.
+The following queries illustrate how to map a single email address hash, using the [default database and schema names](#database-and-schema-names).

 ##### Advertiser Solution Query
 ```